The Narrow Truth

 5. religious authority as opposed to the authority of the state, and

-6. a denomination or branch of the Christian religion.
+6. a denomination or branch of the Christian religion.1

-The word translated as church in our KJV is the Greek word ekklesia (ek-klay-see’-ah), which is made up of two Greek words: ek, meaning out of, and klesis, a calling – or, more simply, called-out ones.2 It does not specifically apply to a gathering of those redeemed by Christ, but rather to a gathering of people out of the general masses.
-The same Greek word is used of the mob which gathered in Ephesus when the silversmiths thought they were losing their trade due to Paul’s teaching; here it is translated in the KJV as assembly (Acts 19:32, 39, 41).
+The word translated as church in our KJV is the Greek word ekklesia (ek-klay-see’-ah), which is a compound word: ek, meaning out of, and klēsis, a calling – or, more simply, called-out ones.2 The word is not exclusively religious in nature, and so it does not specifically apply to a gathering of those with faith in Christ, but rather to a gathering of people out of the general masses.
+For example, the same Greek word is used of the mob that gathered in Ephesus when the silversmiths thought that they were losing their trade because of Paul’s teaching; here the translators saw fit to render it as assembly (Acts 19:32, 39, 41).

-On the other hand, if you consider the history of our word church, or its etymology, you find that it comes from the Greek kyrios, which means ruler or lord; and it was about AD 300 that the word began to be applied to the places where Christians worshipped, as in kyriake oikia, the Lord’s house.3 Interestingly, this would be about the time of Constantine, the Roman leader who both softened the attitude of the state toward Christians and introduced many changes into the church of the day.
-We find the Greek word kuriakos, meaning “belonging to the Lord,” used twice in the Scriptures: in 1 Corinthians 11:20 it speaks of the “Lord’s supper” (kuriakon deipnon) and in Revelation 1:10 John speaks of the “Lord’s day” (kuriakh hmera) – see Appendix C for more on this.
-What is evident is that the word church has a fundamentally different historical meaning that is exclusive of the Greek word ekklesia, which has been translated as church within the KJV.
+On the other hand, if you consider the history of our word church (its etymology), you find that it comes from the Greek word kyrios, which means ruler or lord; and it was since AD 300 that the word kyriakon (of the Lord) began to be applied to the places where Christians worshipped.3 Interestingly, it was shortly after this that Constantine, the Roman Emperor, led a softening of the state’s attitude toward Christians, and, as Emperor, went on to introduce many changes into the church of that day.
+We find the Greek word kuriakos, meaning “belonging to the Lord,” used twice in the Scriptures: in 1 Corinthians 11:20 we see the “Lord’s supper” (kuriakon deipnon) and in Revelation 1:10 John writes of the “Lord’s day” (kuriakh hmera).4 What is evident is that the word church has a fundamentally different historical meaning from the Greek word ekklesia that has been translated as church within most modern Bibles.5

-At this point we might be tempted to say, “So what?”
+At this point we might be tempted to say: “So what?”
 What difference does all of this make?
-It sounds like so much semantics, seeking to split the proverbial hair – the discussion is about shades of meaning, but, in reality, does it make any difference?
+It sounds so much like semantics and seeking to split the proverbial hair – the discussion is about shades of meaning, but, in reality, does it make any difference?
 Perhaps there is an element of truth to that query, but, unfortunately, the semantics in this case have made it much easier for our adversary to hoodwink us into believing a skewed version of the truth.
 The voice of most theologians can be heard loudly proclaiming the traditions to which we have all become accustomed; nevertheless, it is important to hear the Word of God on these matters.
-We must be Bereans and hold the Scriptures as our Standard so that we may know the truth.
+We must be Bereans and hold the Scriptures as our Standard so that we may know the Truth.

 _________________